faemmi/bridges/examples/python/Instructions.md

 ## Creating the bridge
 1. Write the bridge.
-1. In the `Makefile`, define the
+2. In the `Makefile`, define the
    - name of the bridge (`NAME=<bridge name>`)
    - name of the Docker image of the bridge (`DOCKER_IMAGE_NAME=bridge.<docker image name>`) **Note:** Avoid adapting any of the other variables
-2. In the `pyproject.toml`, define all package information dependencies
+3. In the `pyproject.toml`, define all package information dependencies and 3rd-party dependencies
    ```toml
    [tool.poetry]
    name = "mantik-<bridge name>-bridge"